-Visiting the Faroe Islands?
-You have found my personal notes and travel tips, such as the best time to visit the Faroe Islands and miscellaneous facts which I obtain from a variety of sources such as first hand observations, personal conversations, magazines, newspapers, websites, books and so forth.
+The best time to visit the Faroe Islands and other travel tips.
+I obtain these travel ideas from a variety of sources such as first hand observations while visiting, personal conversations with locals or others, magazines, newspapers, websites, books and so forth.
+Enjoy!

 The Faroe Islands are a rugged archipelago in the North Atlantic renowned for it great hiking, landscapes, birdlife and nature.
 It is not a large expanse, and you can cover much of it in a half week, although that doesn’t allow as much time to get crazy with hiking or exploring more remote areas.